Mold Inspection in Toronto

 At SafeAir, our primary concern is good indoor air quality for our clients.
 Mold can be one of the biggest causes of poor indoor air quality, which is why we offer mold inspections.
 Mold spreads by releasing spores which then travel through the air to a new surface.
 While airborne, these spores can be breathed in or can land in sensitive organs, like the the eyes or nose.
 For healthy people, an allergic reaction can be a headache or persistent sneezing.
 For a young person, someone with a chronic illness like asthma, or an elder, mold spores can mean more frequent trips to the doctor or even hospital, and a worsening of symptoms.
 These serious concerns are why we recommend mold testing in Toronto & the GTA for clients reporting common mold allergy symptoms.

 Mold growth is often found in the same rooms of your home for a good reason - they provide the trifecta of food, temperature and moisture.
 The most common places that we find colonies during a mold inspection in Toronto are the basement and the attic.
-Both of these spaces provide a lot for mold to eat (in the form of drywall, wood, insulation, clothing, stored papers, etc.), a stable temperature, and moisture.
+These spaces provide a food source, stable temperature, and moisture.
 Mold can begin to grow within 48 hours of exposure to moisture, so it’s important to seal leaky pipes or check after a big storm.

 What Happens During a SafeAir Mold Inspection